CodePapa360/Friends-TvSeries-Site/README.md

 </a>

 Welcome to the Friends TV Series website!
 This project emerged from a simple desire: to create an ad-free platform for enjoying every episode of the iconic show "Friends."
-Fed up with ads and pop-ups on other streaming sites, I crafted a clean, user-friendly space for fellow fans to enjoy the series uninterrupted.
+Fed up with ads and pop-ups on other streaming sites, I crafted a clean, user-friendly space for me and fellow fans to enjoy the series uninterrupted.

 ## Table of Contents